xxZap/MeteorDesignSystem/README.md

 ## Comprehensive

-With more than 10 crafted components that you can use out of the box.
+Composed of a total of 11 crafted components that you can use out of the box.

 ## SwiftUI friendly